 It is the responsibility of the requesting clinician (doctor or GP) to obtain appropriate informed consent for all investigations from the patient.
+It is their responsibility to ensure that any consent is disclosed, along with appropriate clinical information and family history to the department at the time of requesting of the test.

-Consent to disclose clinical information and family history to relevant healthcare professionals, where referral is needed.
-Consent for genetic testing (e.g. BRCA-1, MMR) will need to be agreed in advance with the patient by the requesting clinician.
+Consent for genetic testing (e.g. BRCA-1, MMR) will need to be agreed in advance with the patient by the requesting clinician and recorded in the patient notes.

 Patient material will not be submitted to clinical trials without the express documented consent of the patient.
+A copy of the consent documentation, along with that of the trials ethical approval documentation should be sent to the department at the time of the request.